National Route 19 (Vietnam): History

 Route Coloniale 19 or RC19 was constructed by the French in the early 20th century and was the main road connecting the Central Highlands with the coastal region of Vietnam.

-The Battle of Mang Yang Pass took place along RC19 between An Khê and Pleiku from 24–30 June 1954.
+The Battle of Mang Yang Pass took place along RC19 between An Khê and Pleiku from 24 to 30 June 1954.

 In the early 1960s as the Vietnam War began to increase in intensity, the Army of the Republic of Vietnam (ARVN) and US Special Forces began to build a chain of bases in the Central Highlands to interdict the flow of men and material from North Vietnam.

+In late January 1965 the Vietcong (VC) and North Vietnamese People's Army of Vietnam (PAVN) closed the road.
+The ARVN attempted to reopen it unsuccessfully in February and it wasn't reopened until mid-late March.

 In August 1965 the 1st Cavalry Division established Camp Radcliff at An Khê.
-Route 19 became a vital supply artery to these bases and the Vietcong and North Vietnamese Army (NVA) conducted frequent ambushes along the road.
+Route 19 became a vital supply artery to these bases and the PAVN/VC conducted frequent ambushes along the road.

-As part of the Battle of Ban Me Thuot in March 1975, the NVA blocked Route 19 preventing the movement of ARVN reinforcements towards Pleiku and preventing its use in the subsequent evacuation of the Central Highlands.
+As part of the Battle of Ban Me Thuot in March 1975, the PAVN blocked Route 19 preventing the movement of ARVN reinforcements towards Pleiku and preventing its use in the subsequent evacuation of the Central Highlands.